CHAPTER 93. ORGANIZATION AND ADMINISTRATION

 § 93.53.
 Dockets.

 (a) General rule.
-The Office of the Secretary shall maintain such dockets of matters considered by the Board as may be directed by the Board.
+The Executive Office shall maintain such dockets of matters considered by the Board as may be directed by the Board.

 (b) Numbering.
 Except as otherwise ordered by the Board, matters submitted to the Board for action shall be assigned a docket number consisting of the letters ‘‘DB’’ and the calendar year in which the matter is docketed, which shall be preceded by the serial number of the matter in such calendar year, e.g.: 1 DB 2001.